Question 110·Medium·Inferences

 Look carefully at the sentence that leads into the blank: it asks what the research team suggests "based on these findings."
 Make sure you understand what "these findings" are.

-Compare the two LED setups tested
+Compare the two lighting setups tested

 Decide what a reasonable recommendation should balance